dirtsimple/php-server/README.md

 * `APPLICATION_ENV=development` -- set `COMPOSER_OPTIONS` to an empty string instead to disable the `--no-dev` flag
 * `SKIP_CHOWN` -- this image doesn't chown the code tree except when doing a git checkout.
 But it *does* chgrp the code tree to the nginx user and set everything group readable by default, unless you explicitly set a different `NGINX_READABLE` value.
 So the equivalent to `SKIP_CHOWN` would be to explicitly set `NGINX_READABLE` to empty, and not set values for any of the other permission variables (described under [File Permissions](#file-permissions) below).
 * `PHP_ERRORS_STDERR` -- this image always directs the PHP error log to stderr, and logs errors by default.
 To disable error output, set `PHP_LOG_ERRORS=false`.
+* If you want a custom 404 page, you need to configure it via a configuration file

 #### PHP Front Controllers and `PATH_INFO`